 Some of the programs include:

 - Research scholars.
-This category is intended to facilitate the promotion of an exchange of ideas across United States’ borders.
+This category is intended to facilitate the promotion of an exchange of ideas across the United States’ borders.
 Professors may enter the United States under this category to teach.

 - Teachers.
 Teachers from pre-K and up may enter the United States to learn or share teaching practices and skills.